 We have challenged management on the treatment of potential liabilities for MFSS costs arising from Avon & Somerset leaving the partnership.
 Currently there is no provision recognised or contingent liability disclosed in the Nottinghamshire financial statements.
 We are conscious of the need for consistency and are benchmarking this against the Northamptonshire police position (where a contingent liability is disclosed in relation to this matter).
-It is our understanding that management intend to disclose a contingent liability in the final financial statements.
+It was our understanding that management intended to disclose a contingent liability in the final financial statements but this has not been done.
+This has therefore been included on our summary of audit differences.